 Unless, of course, you’re a Druid or real life witch.
 And if you are, I hope you aren’t offended by the suggestion that everyone else is pretty much in it for the candy.
 (If it makes you feel any better, we Christians know how it feels.
 Rumor has it that many are only into Christmas for the presents.
 Speaking of, Jesus loves you more than kids love candy.)

 #4: The Devil

 I actually dressed up as the devil one Halloween when I was in elementary school.
 I’m still not certain how my parents signed off on that.
 Perhaps they figured if the mask fit…

 Regardless, you should know that Satan is real and he dresses up too.
 Sometimes as an angel in light.
 Sometimes as a really good looking person who you should not be dating.

 Who doesn’t love a costume party?
 It’s fun to pretend to be someone (or something) else for an evening.

 Regretably, research reveals this is precisely what the majority of both college men and women in the hook-up culture are doing.
 They’re acting like they’re enjoying themselves when in reality, they feel dirty, used and cheap.
 It’s why alcohol is a frequent part of the hook-up mix.
 Just the thing to deaden the senses.

 However, sex was never meant to be a performance.
 It was meant to be the most vulnerable, authentic expression of physical intimacy possible.
 Which is why sex is best shared between two lovers, intimately connected (and committed) in every other way, for life.
 No masks necessary.

 Scary ghost stories will be told aplenty this season.
 What’s scarier is how past sexual experiences can become ghosts that haunt us in later relationships and right into marriage.

 This is true even if that sexual experience wasn’t with anyone else.
-I’m referring to porn.
+I’m referring to pornography.
 Porn torments many a soul.